The Importance of Oral Health

-Triphala is an ancient Ayurvedic formula consisting of dried herbs from three fruits: Amalaki, Bibhitaki, and Haritaki.
-Triphala is tridoshic, so it balances vata, pitta, and kapha.
-It has a unique ability to nourish and rejuvenate the tissues while simultaneously cleansing and detoxifying the system.
-These qualities enhance oral health in much the same way that they bolster digestive strength.
-Triphala tea (made from Triphala powder) can be taken internally to support the entire digestive tract, but it can also be swished in the oral cavity to help maintain the health of bodhaka kapha.9 In fact, one study found that, among healthy adolescent boys, swishing with a decoction of triphala was as effective as chlorhexidine in maintaining the health of the teeth, gums, and the oral cavity.10 Triphala also contains five of the six tastes (all but salty), and exposure to all six tastes is an important aspect of a balanced diet.
+In fact, one study found that, among healthy adolescent boys, swishing with a decoction of triphala was as effective as chlorhexidine in maintaining the health of the teeth, gums, and oral cavity.14 Triphala also contains five of the six tastes (all but salty), and exposure to all six tastes is an important aspect of a balanced diet.

 Swishing with triphala tea:

-- Encourages saliva to be thin and liquid rather than thick and viscous (which can cause problems).11
+- Encourages saliva to be thin and liquid rather than thick and viscous (which can cause problems)15

 How to Practice